This website requires JavaScript.

 • Update webcam drivers through Device Manager (Windows)

-• Check manufacturer's website for latest drivers
+• Check the manufacturer's website for the latest drivers

 • Update your operating system and video conferencing apps